SejiOH/WebCrawling/README.md

 Now let's choose the keyword to collect the information about.
 I select this one: <b>Mars travel</b>
-(There is no special reason to pick the topic but only curiosity.)
+(There is no special reason to pick the topic but only the curiosity.)

 Then we need to choose a website where we get the information.
 As you guess there are tons of information on the web so we need to pick a certain website.